devhammed/dabbling-with-nestjs/README.md

 - Create a MySQL database and user to use.
 - Run the SQL script inside `database.sql` file to setup the tables and other things in the database.
 - Duplicate `.env.example` file to `.env` and fill in variables like `DB_NAME`, `DB_USER` etc.
-- Run `npm run start:dev` to start the development server respectively.
+- Run `npm run start:dev` to start the development server.
-- You can view the OpenAPI/Swagger documentation for the endpoints at [http://localhost:8080/docs](http://localhost:8080/docs)
+- And then, you can view the OpenAPI/Swagger documentation for the endpoints at [http://localhost:8080/docs](http://localhost:8080/docs)